 Because Hamid was street homeless the most urgent matter was to find somewhere for him to stay.
 Sarah made an emergency application to the SWVG Money Allocation Group (MAG) for ASSIST.
-She was able to find a room for Hamid in a shared house.
-The MAG group also agreed to give Hamid £35 per week to cover his living expenses.
+The MAG group agreed to give Hamid £35 per week to cover his living expenses and provided him with a room in the SWVG hostel in Southampton.
 SWVG helped him find essentials such as bedding and cooking equipment.